devriesd/hn-expand-comment/README.md

 # hn-expand-comment

-Improve the readability of deep nested comments on [Hacker News](https://news.ycombinator.com/) mobile website.
+Improve the readability of deeply nested comments on [Hacker News](https://news.ycombinator.com/) mobile website.

 This userscript solves the problem of reading comments that are nested deep and thus very narrow.
 There is a lot of mobile screen real estate not being used.
 However, not every comment that is nested needs the expand functionality, only comments nested deeper than 6 levels and have over 400 characters (differs among smartphones screen sizes).